uc-cdis/gen3-helm/docs/global_iam_helm_user.md

 # AWS IAM Global User

-For Helm code resusability, we have added the functionality to use one iam user for various jobs/services.
+For Helm code reusability, we have added the functionality to use one IAM user for various jobs/services.

 We are currently in the process of integrating this user into our Terraform code.
 In the meantime, you can manually create a global user by referring to this guide.